bigeasy/cadence/design.markdown

 step function, only called back exceptions.
 If this is an issue, you can use a try/catch block, or you could even put things in a sub-cadence.

+Errors ought to be scalar.
+We can gather them up for you, but then you have no context for reporting them, or handling them.
+Or maybe we do gather them up for you, because what else are we going to do, but then it's up to you to figure out what went wrong, you'll complain, and we'll explain that they need to be scalar.

+Hard to say.
+Might go ahead and only support error handling from scalars, since an array of errors is something you're going to have to construct yourself, and report yourself, because there is no facility for reporting multiple errros from an error, result callback signature, and I don't want to be the man to invent one.

 ## Inbox

 Take note that the default arity of scalars should be zero, but it is one for